-Financial disclosure is a term that you will often hear used by lawyers and/or by the Court where parties are trying to resolve a financial settlement.
+Financial disclosure is a term that you will often hear used by lawyers and/or by the court where parties are trying to resolve a financial settlement.

 All sources of earnings, interest, income, property (vested or contingent interests) and other financial resources.
 This applies whether the property, financial resources and earnings are owned by or come to the party directly, or go to some other person or beneficiary (for example, the party’s child or de facto partner) or are held in corporations, trusts, company or other such structures.

-If a party is involved in Court proceedings and fails to provide full and frank disclosure, the Court may:
+If a party is involved in court proceedings and fails to provide full and frank disclosure, the court may:

-- Refuse to allow the party to use that information or document as evidence in their case;
+- refuse to allow the party to use that information or document as evidence in their case;

-- Stay or dismiss all or part of their case;
+- stay or dismiss all or part of their case;

-- Order costs against the party.
+- order costs against the party.

 Financial disclosure can be a daunting concept.
 A party should seek legal advice from an experienced family lawyer as to their rights and obligations.